 The SPHD, as ADODR of the cooperative agreement, submits the State's annual report to the Region no later than March 31 (90 days after the cooperative agreement expires).
 At the same time that the State's annual report is submitted, the SPHD must submit a written evaluation of the State's performance to the SSC, and copied to the NSC and RSC.
 The evaluation should include input from the PSS, and address each funded project in the cooperative agreement.
 The evaluation depends upon the work plan and must address the funding criteria previously agreed to by the State and the SPHD, and the performance of the State in carrying out the cooperative agreement.
-A work plan monitoring tool is in development, and will be made available to the SPHDs mid-summer 2009 to assist in the review of the State's performance.
+A work plan monitoring tool is available within the NAPIS database to assist in the review of the State's performance (http://napis.ceris.purdue.edu/htbin/mynapis.com (login required)).

-By February 1 of each year, the regional offices will submit a CAPS Agreement Allocation Review for the current year to the NSC.
-The report will be listed by State and include the names for proposed projects, including surveys and target pests, approved projects, amount of funds requested by project, amount of funds approved by project, and the total allocations by project for the previous year.
+By February 1 of each year, the regional offices will submit a CAPS Agreement Allocation Review (compilation of the J-3 appendix) for the current year to the NSC.
+The report will be listed by State and include the names of proposed projects, including surveys and target pests, amount of funds approved by project, and the total allocations by state (including infrastructure).